 Summary – Roland Octapad SPD-30

 I’m a big fan of the Octapad.
-It’s by far the best percussion pad I’ve tried to date.
+It’s by the best percussion pad I’ve tried to date.
+The Octapad is great for demanding performers who want an immersive experience, with the latest triggering technology, accessories, and landscape of electronic percussion sounds, you can embark on an exciting new chapter.

 It’s not completely perfect; its lack of custom sampling is a drawback in this price range.
 However, it’s not built for this purpose.
 Also, there are other series and v-drums you can try like the KD series, FD series, PDX series, PD series, CY series, and Roland’s RT series.

-If you have the budget then I’d highly recommend you consider this instrument.
+If you have the budget then I’d highly recommend you consider this.
 It majorly beats cheaper models in almost every point of comparison.
 It can withstand constant touring.
 It’s a very good investment in quality.

 If you want to check out other models, be sure to check out our popular article on the best electronic drum pads.

 Write a comment below if you would like any more information.
 I would be very happy to answer any questions you have on the Roland Octapad.